Please note: The UCI Chancellor's Postdoctoral Fellowship in Criminology is a one-year terminal fellowship awarded in alternate years.

 Criteria: Candidates who will contribute to diversity in higher education through their teaching, research or service and who will have a doctorate awarded by the start of the appointment on July 1, 2023.

 Due Date: November 1, 2022.

 The Program: The UCI Chancellor's Postdoctoral Fellowship Program in Criminology, Law & Society offers postdoctoral research fellowships and faculty mentoring to qualified scholars in the field whose research, teaching, and service will contribute to diversity and equal opportunity.
 These contributions may include public service addressing the needs of our increasingly diverse society, efforts to advance equitable access to higher education for women and minorities, or research focusing on underserved populations or understanding issues of racial or gender inequalities.
 The program is seeking applicants with the potential to bring to their academic careers the critical perspective that comes from their non-traditional educational background or understanding of the experiences of members of groups historically underrepresented in higher education.

 Award and Tenure: The award will be made to an applicant who shows promise for tenure-track appointment at the University of California.
-The Fellowship will be for up to two academic years, in residence at the Irvine campus.
-Each award is for a 12-month period in residence, renewable for one year upon demonstration of academic/research productivity and participation in program events.
-There will be one UCI Chancellor's Postdoctoral Fellowship in Criminology, Law & Society at a time; therefore, applicants will be considered every other year.
+The award will be one-year terminal fellowship in residence at the Irvine campus.
+There will be one UCI Chancellor's Postdoctoral Fellowship in Criminology, Law & Society at a time with a gap year in between postdoctoral fellows; therefore, applicants will be considered every other year.

 Evaluation and Selection Criteria: Please read this page to find out what will aid in your selection: University of California President's Postdoctoral Fellowship Program Evaluation and Selection.